deleamefo/simpleblog/README.md

 # simpleblog
-a simple blog using python and mongoDB
+A simple blog using python and mongoDB